Focused Defense Representation For Under 21 Driving Crimes

 Laws governing young drivers are almost always different from those governing people over the age of 21.
 In Illinois, the difference in treatment is noticeable in the consequences of various traffic violations.
 People over 21 are governed on a “three strikes and you’re out” policy, unlike of-age drivers.

 Because of the severity of consequences facing underage drivers for driving crimes, it is important to contact a lawyer after receiving a traffic ticket.
-At Sullivan Law, PC, our attorneys have over 30 years of combined experience representing clients in Madison County and St. Clair County and throughout the St. Louis metropolitan area of Illinois in driving offenses.
+At Sullivan Law, PC in Fairview Heights, I have nearly 30 years of experience representing clients in Madison County, St. Clair County and throughout the St. Louis metropolitan area of Illinois in driving offenses.

 Understanding The Rules